100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 type: blog
 ---

-We will create a user interface in React for authentication (Signup and Login views).
-Components will not performa any actions (they won't be communicating with backend, yet).
-We will use code from previous post: [Starting SaaS with Django and React](/tutorial/django-react-boilerplate-saas) (code with tag [v1](https://github.com/saasitive/django-react-boilerplate/tree/v1)).
-In the next posts we will create an authentication in [Django backend](/tutorial/token-based-authentication-django-rest-framework-djoser) and [in React frontend](/tutorial/react-token-based-authentication-django).
+In this post, we will create a user interface in React for authentication (Signup and Login views).
+Components will not perform any actions (they won't be communicating with the backend, yet).
+We will use code from the previous post: [Starting SaaS with Django and React](/tutorial/django-react-boilerplate-saas) (code with tag [v1](https://github.com/saasitive/django-react-boilerplate/tree/v1)).
+In the next posts, we will create an [authentication REST API in Django](/tutorial/token-based-authentication-django-rest-framework-djoser) and [provide actions in the frontend](/tutorial/react-token-based-authentication-django).

 What will we do in this post: